chrisgrieser/nvim-scissors/README.md

 ## Usage
 The plugin provides two commands, `:ScissorsAddNewSnippet` and `:ScissorsEditSnippet`.
-You can pass range to `:ScissorsAddSnippet` command to prefill snippet body (for example `:'<,'>ScissorsAddSnippet` or `:3ScissorsAddSnippet`).
+You can pass a range to `:ScissorsAddSnippet` command to prefill snippet body (for example `:'<,'>ScissorsAddSnippet` or `:3ScissorsAddSnippet`).

 The plugin also provides two lua functions `addNewSnippet` and `editSnippet`,